SalomePlatform/hexablock/doc/gui_component.rst

    :align: center

 .. centered::
-   Activate Hexablock Component (second method)
+   Activate HexaBlock Component (second method)

 The result of this action is: